Aspect Ratio Calculator

-See more common aspect ratios and resolutions.
+See a full list modern aspect ratios and resolutions.

-How to Calculate a Video Aspect Ratio
+How to Convert Video to a Different Aspect Ratio

-Sometimes video in one aspect ratio needs to be displayed on a screen that is a different resolution, for example when displaying standard definition 4:3 TV on a high definition 16:9 display.
+Sometimes video in one aspect ratio needs to be displayed on a screen that is a different resolution, for example, when displaying standard definition 4:3 TV on a high definition 16:9 display.

 There are a few different ways to display video that is not the same aspect ratio as the screen.

-For example, a 4:3 video can be zoomed so that the width is equal to the width of the 16:9 screen, cropping the top and bottom of the video.
+For example, a 4:3 video can be zoomed to scale the width to that of a 16:9 screen, cropping the top and bottom of the video.

-The video can be pillar boxed, which is keeping the height of the video the same as the display when the video aspect ratio is thinner than the display aspect ratio.
-For example, a 4:3 video can be zoomed so that the height of the video is the same as the height of the display, resulting in bars on either side of the video.
+The video can be pillar-boxed, keeping the video’s height the same as the display when the video aspect ratio is thinner than the display aspect ratio.

-For example, a 16:9 video can be zoomed so that the width of the video is the same as the width of the display, resulting in bars on top and bottom of the video.
+For example, a 16:9 video can be zoomed so that the video’s width is the same as the display’s width, resulting in bars on the top and bottom of the video.

-See our TV viewing distance calculator to calculate the resolution and size of TV you should get based on your seating distance.
+You might be interested in our TV viewing distance calculator to calculate the resolution and size of TV you should get based on your seating distance.